 Macmillan employees are expected to avoid financial, business or other relationships or activities that might be opposed to the interests of Macmillan, impair the performance of their duties or result in activities that would compete with Macmillan's business.
 A conflict of interest may exist when personal interests interfere with an employee's duty to perform his or her job effectively or objectively.
-Before entering into a business relationship or undertaking an activity that has the potential to create a conflict, or the appearance of a conflict, you are expected to review the issue with your department head or the Human Resources or Legal departments and obtain approval.
+Before entering into a business relationship or undertaking an activity that has the potential to create a conflict, or the appearance of a conflict, you are required to review the issue with your department head and the Ethics & Compliance team, the Human Resources or Legal departments and obtain approval.